bricklen/pg-scripts/PostgreSQL_environment_and_best_practices.md

 1. Log rotation
 1. Are Postgres logs monitored?
 Are action items created as appropriate?
 1. Is the slow query log regularly reviewed, and parsed using a tool like [pgBadger](https://github.com/dalibo/pgbadger)
+1. Review the details at https://www.skuggor.se/deployment-checklist.html, there are some good points there.

 Credits